dials/dials/doc/sphinx/documentation/tutorials/scaling_beta_lactamase.rst

 each reflection (i.e. the corrected intensities are given by :math:`I^{cor}_i = I^{obs}_i / g_i`).
-The updated dataset is saved to :samp:`scaled.refl`, while details of the scaling model are saved in an updated experiments file :samp:`scaled_experiments.expt`.
+The updated dataset is saved to :samp:`scaled.refl`, while details of the scaling model are saved in an updated experiments file :samp:`scaled.expt`.
 This can then be used to produce an MTZ file for structure solution.

 The scaling process